Skin care sticks and sunscreen sticks for a skin care routine

 Serum sticks

 A skin care serum can similarly offer a quick dose of helpful ingredients.
-And in stick form, you get the bonus of easy application.
+And in stick form, people get the bonus of easy application.
 “Serums are usually liquids and can often be cumbersome to apply.
 Serum sticks are potent, convenient and easy to use,” says Dr. Mian.

 Moisturizer sticks

 "Moisturizer sticks are great for those who want to keep their skin hydrated but don't like the sticky feeling of a cream or lotion," says Dr. Mian.
 And, since they're targeted, they can be a good way to add back a little more moisture on super dry spots that really need it.
-(Like on your knees, elbows or heels.)
+(Like on knees, elbows or heels.)

 -